masastack/MASA.Blazor/src/Doc/MASA.Blazor.Doc/Demos/StylesAndAnimations/Transitions/misc/scale.md

 ## en-US

-Many of MASA.Blazor’s components contain a transition prop which allows you to specify your own.
+Many of Masa.Blazor’s components contain a transition prop which allows you to specify your own.